Barge Loading Pre-Feasibility Study in the Carnarvon Region

 The Gascoyne region is strategically placed to support new mineral, resource and renewable energy projects.
 A significant barrier identified is the lack of access to reliable, cost-effective marine infrastructure to facilitate the movement of goods into and out of the region.

-In response to growing industry demand for port infrastructure close to Carnarvon, the Gascoyne Development Commission (GDC) has secured state government funding of $300,000 to undertake a pre-feasibility study into supply chain capability.
+In response to growing industry demand for port infrastructure close to Carnarvon, the Gascoyne Development Commission (GDC) secured state government funding of $300,000 to undertake a pre-feasibility study into supply chain capability.

 The Gascoyne Development Commission previously investigated the viability of developing a deep-water port North of Carnarvon.
 The study was completed in March 2010 by AECOM.